Congratulations to all!

 September 2017 Bailey Finley BMus (Musical Arts degree stream) 2017 has been hired as the new flute teacher at WindStars Music Academy in Victoria.
 In August, and in collaboration with the Victoria Composer’s Collective, Bailey also gave a successful month-long cross country tour of Canada, presenting new compositions for flute.

-June 2017 Taya Haldane (BMus 2019) received a (very well deserved!) music scholarship from the Terrace Arts Council to support her music studies.
+Taya Haldane (BMus 2019) received a (very well deserved!) music scholarship from the Terrace Arts Council to support her music studies in 2017-18.

-June 2017 alum Thomas Law (BMus 2015) will be studying with Paula Robison at Orford this summer.
+Alum Thomas Law (BMus 2015) will be studying with Paula Robison at Orford in the 2017 summer season.

-June 2017 Alanna Kazdan (MMus in Musicology with Flute Performance 2018) has her first published article appearing in Metal Music Studies journal this month!
-The article is called “Textural Applications of Power Chords in Scandinavian Death Metal.”
+Alanna Kazdan (MMus in Musicology with Flute Performance 2018) has her first published article appearing in Metal Music Studies journal!
+The 2017 article is called “Textural Applications of Power Chords in Scandinavian Death Metal.”

 June 2017 Charmaine Tai (MMUS 2018) is performing in early June with the Vancouver Inter-Cultural Orchestra as part of the Vancouver Children’s Festival on Granville island.
 Within a mix of world and western classical instruments, VICO will be performing a mix of works featuring Persian and Chinese folk tunes.